Thiha2020/DreamPC/README.md

 # DreamPC
 PC system builder guide form page build with html  and CSS.
-This page is in testing stage.
+This website is for learning purpose.
+So, if you have any ided or suggest please comment me.